MiaLWGH/EMRSparkTraining/README.md

 ```
 To double check if the application is successfully killed, you can rerun the list command.

+## Conclusion
+In this lab, we tried to launch an EMR cluster and submit a sample Spark job in two deploy modes, client and cluster mode.
+Through checking the application information, we can tell the difference between the two deploy modes.

+You are encouraged to explore the following questions:
-Extension: If you kill an application without cancelling the step, what will happen?
+1. If you kill an application without cancelling the step, what will happen?
+2. Can you explain the issue that you are facing?
+The documentations [1](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-hadoop-task-config.html#emr-hadoop-task-config-m5) [2](https://aws.amazon.com/blogs/big-data/best-practices-for-successfully-managing-memory-for-apache-spark-applications-on-amazon-emr/) may help.

+At the end of this lab, please make sure that you terminate all AWS resources you launched.